Hurricane Checklist for Businesses and Employees

 We are living in a new era of hurricane season forecasts.
 Over the past few decades, hurricanes have increased in number and severity — so much so that the National Oceanic and Atmospheric Administration (NOAA) has upgraded its definition of what constitutes an “average” hurricane season.

-Even by these new high standards, the 2022 hurricane season looks to be above average.
-Experts at Colorado State University are predicting 19 named storms, nine hurricanes in total, and four major hurricanes.
+Even by these new high standards, the 2024 hurricane season looks to be well above average.
+Experts at Colorado State University (CSU) are predicting 23 named storms, 11 hurricanes in total, and five major hurricanes.

 Why Businesses and Employees Should Prioritize Hurricane Preparedness